 Panel used by the adversary to control or maintain his infrastructure adversary:infrastructure-type="tds"

-Traffic Distribution Systems including exploit delivery or/and web monetization channels ais-marking ais-marking namespace available in JSON format at this location.
+Traffic Distribution Systems including exploit delivery or/and web monetization channels analyst-assessment analyst-assessment namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.